 Advanced Transportation Infrastructure Center (ATIC)

-Transportation infrastructure in North Dakota plays a crucial role in national security due to the state's pivotal contributions to food and energy production.
-ATIC aims to address the needs of this infrastructure while supporting UND's mission of discovery and education.
+ATIC addresses the critical needs of North Dakota’s infrastructure, which plays a vital role in national security through the state’s contributions to food and energy production.
+In doing so, ATIC supports UND’s broader mission of discovery, research innovation and education.

 Goals & Objectives